 warrant out for your arrest, or if you must start a jail sentence, it is highly advisable that you follow the law and turn yourself in willingly.
 In the case of an outstanding warrant, report to the jail processing area, and let them know that you think there is a warrant out for your arrest.
 They will do a check to find out if there is an arrest warrant for you, and if there is one, they will take you into custody and begin the intake process.
 If you have a jail sentence to serve, report at the exact time and date that the sentence order states.
 Ensure that you don’t show up late.
 Only bring required items with you, like a driver’s license or even ID, prescription medication, as well as the sentencing order.

 Inmates need to list each visitor’s full name to the jail before anyone can visit them.
 Your visitor’s information will go in a Visiting log for the inmate.
-All visitors has to provide acceptable photo identification when visiting an inmate.
+All visitors have to provide acceptable photo identification when visiting an inmate.
 Visitors arriving late or any visitors that are not approved to visit will not be allowed to visit the inmate.

 Jail visitation policies are always changing, so we suggest that you review the jail site before you try to go to visitation.